An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Human Evaluation

-\paragraph{Annotator Selection and Compensation for Task $2$} Same with Task $1$, we employed second-language learners with advanced English proficiency, who were graduate students associated with our organization.
+\paragraph{Annotator Selection and Compensation for Task $2$} Same with Task $1$, we used second-language learners with advanced English proficiency, who were graduate students or alumni associated with our organization.
+Additionally, we included a native speaker with English education experience, as this candidate's evaluations demonstrated comparable reliability in overall assessment quality.
 Annotator candidates had to pass a qualification test before participating in the task.
 This qualification test comprises annotation guidelines and five complex-simple sentence pairs.
 Candidates were instructed to rate fluency, meaning preservation, and simplicity on each simplification output.
-Three annotators were selected based on their high inter-annotator agreement, demonstrated by the Intraclass Correlation Coefficient (ICC)~\cite{shrout1979intraclass} score of $0.72$, indicating a substantial agreement.
+Seven annotators were selected based on their high inter-annotator agreement, demonstrated by the Intraclass Correlation Coefficient (ICC)~\cite{shrout1979intraclass} score of $0.62$, indicating a substantial agreement.
+They come from Brazil, China, Italy, Indonesia, Malaysia, and the United States.
 The compensation rate for this task was set at ¥$40$ JPY (approximately \$$0.27$ USD) per sentence pair.

-\paragraph{Inter-annotator agreement} We assessed inner-annotator agreement through the overlapping rate of ratings across three annotators, as detailed in Table~\ref{tab:overlap}.
-The overlapping rate was calculated by the proportion of identical ratings for a given simplification output.\footnote{We also tried Fleiss' kappa, Krippendorff's alpha, and ICC; however, they resulted in degenerate scores due to too-high agreements on mostly binary judgments.} In the fluency dimension, both models demonstrate strong agreement, with overlapping rates between $96.9\%$ and $99.6\%$.
+\paragraph{Inter-Annotator Agreement} We assess inner-annotator agreement through the overlapping rate of ratings across three annotators, as detailed in Table~\ref{tab:overlap}.
+The overlapping rate is calculated by the proportion of identical ratings for a given simplification output.\footnote{We also tried Fleiss' kappa, Krippendorff's alpha, and ICC; however, they resulted in degenerate scores due to too-high agreements on mostly binary judgments.} In the fluency dimension, all models demonstrate strong agreement, with overlapping rates between $96.9\%$ and $99.7\%$.
 In meaning preservation and simplicity, these dimensions exhibit comparably more variability in ratings, with a broader range of agreement.
 Annotators found it more subjective to assess meaning preservation and simplicity, as these aspects required direct comparison with the source sentences.
-Nevertheless, mid to high agreement levels were still achieved, showing the consistency of our annotation.
+Nevertheless, mid to high agreement levels are still achieved, showing the consistency of our annotation.